Arkansas Heart Hospital and Bishop Park Partner for World Heart Day Challenge

 Do I qualify for bariatric surgery?

 Arkansas Heart Hospital (AHH) announced it has expanded its nationally accredited bariatric services to its clinics in Russellville, Ark., and Texarkana, Texas.
-Effective Jan.
-18, Dr. Oscar Talledo will see patients at the hospital system’s Russellville clinic on the third Wednesday of the month.
 Dr. JJ Tucker will begin seeing patients in Texarkana on the second Tuesday of the month starting Feb.
 9. Both physicians will provide patient consultations and follow-up appointments.
 All surgeries will be performed at the Bariatric and Metabolic Institute at Encore Medical Center in Bryant.

-“We are grateful to Drs.
-Talledo and Tucker for their willingness to expand their practices and bring their expertise to the patients of Russellville, Texarkana and beyond,” said Dr. Bruce Murphy, CEO of Arkansas Heart Hospital.
+“We are grateful to the doctors for their willingness to expand their practices and bring their expertise to the patients of Russellville, Texarkana and beyond,” said Dr. Bruce Murphy, CEO of Arkansas Heart Hospital.
 “With our Bariatric and Metabolic Institute’s recent accreditation as a Center of Excellence, this is the perfect time to expand these services and allow more Arkansans and Texans to receive the transformative health benefits of weight loss surgery.”

 To celebrate the new markets, the physicians will welcome patients to their respective clinics for a Weight Loss Surgery Informational Seminar and Clinic Open House.
 In addition to the opportunity to hear from and ask the physician questions, each session will include bariatric-friendly food tastings, games, giveaways and testimonials by local patients who underwent bariatric surgery.